-In a couple of days, Jews all over the world and in the Middle East will celebrate the festival of Purim.
-And it was a holiday that I looked forward to ever since I tasted my very first hamantaschen cookie.
-Even now I get excited when March rolls around and I start scouting the local bakeries for signs of the first batch of my favorite pastry.
+When March rolls around, Jews all over the world and in the Middle East will celebrate the festival of Purim.
+It was a holiday that I looked forward to ever since I tasted my very first hamantaschen cookie.
+Though this delicious cookie is not exclusive to Purim, I still get excited when it is upon us as I start scouting the local bakeries for signs of the first batch of my favorite pastry.
 And yes, my obsession grew so fanatical that, a few years ago, I finally had to learn to make them myself.

-Home bakers make tons of flavor variations including chocolate, peanut butter, marzipan and any number of fruit fillings.
-Traditionally though, most bakeries produce them in 3 flavors - poppy seed (my personal favorite), apricot (what I'll settle for if no poppy seed version is available) and prune (not something I considered edible as a child).
-As an adult, my preferences have pretty much stayed the same but I've added my own new favorite filling of honey and dates.
+Home bakers make tons of flavor variations including chocolate, peanut butter, marzipan, and any number of fruit fillings.
+Traditionally though, most bakeries produce them in three flavors - poppy seed (my personal favorite), apricot (what I'll settle for if no poppy seed version is available), and prune (not something I considered edible as a child).
+As an adult, my preferences have pretty much stayed the same, but I've added my own new favorite filling of honey and dates.

 The recipe is basically a buttery cookie (although there are non dairy oil versions as well) but the distinct flavor comes from the orange juice and zest.
 I like mine large, crumbly and in plentiful supply!

 - 1 teaspoon orange zest